rks101/egnet/README.md

 While you add a new domain name for your organization/institute, the following steps are helpful:
 - decide on a new domain name (e.g., iiitkota.ac.in or iitjammu.ac.in)
 - register the domain at the DNS registrar (ERNET in India) or get one from a private domain service provider (e.g., godaddy.com)
-- provide the new domain name and public IP address of the authoritative nameserver (to find your new domain), this authoritative nameserver can be within another campus or with another ISP
+- provide the new domain name and public IP address of the authoritative nameserver (to find your new domain); this authoritative nameserver can be within another campus or with another ISP
-- Domain registrar adds two resource records (RRs) into the top-level-domain nameserver (e.g. ns1.registry.in), just guess the entries from the above discussion
+- Domain registrar adds two resource records (RRs) into the top-level-domain nameserver (e.g. ns1.registry.in), guess the entries from the above discussion, before you proceed further.
 e.g., 1)
-- (iiitkota.ac.in, dns1.iiitkota.ac.in, NS, TTL1)
+  -> (iiitkota.ac.in, dns1.iiitkota.ac.in, NS, TTL1)
-- (dns1.iiitkota.ac.in, 210.212.97.131, A, TTL2)
+  -> (dns1.iiitkota.ac.in, 210.212.97.131, A, TTL2)
 e.g., 2)
-- (iitjammu.ac.in, dns8.iitd.ac.in, NS, TTL3)
+  -> (iitjammu.ac.in, dns8.iitd.ac.in, NS, TTL1)
-- (dns8.iitd.ac.in, 103.27.8.1, A, TTL4)
+  -> (dns8.iitd.ac.in, 103.27.8.1, A, TTL2)
-DNS authoritative name server can be updated after registration.
+- DNS authoritative name server can be updated after registration.

 ----